Ordfin/Documentation/pages/community/community-indicator-donchian-channel.md

 **Examples:**

 Donchian channels are mainly used to identify the breakout of a stock or any traded entity enabling traders to take either long or short positions.
-Traders can take a long position, if the stock is trading higher than the Donchian channels “n” period and book their profits/short the stock if it is trading below the DC channels “n” period.
+Traders can take a long position, if the stock is trading higher than the Donchian channels "n" period and book their profits/short the stock if it is trading below the DC channels "n" period.

 Basic strategies can be built by checking if +DI is greater than -DI: